Tree Planting & Maintenance with Adequate Knowledge

 A brown map of the state of maine.

-A close up of some fruit on a tree
+A close up of an apple tree with some fruit in it

 Spacing for Faster Growth